Michael Head (composer): Works

-Most of Head's works are songs.
-However, his early works include a piano concerto, a tone poem, and scherzo for orchestra.
+Most of Head's works are songs, but his early works include a Piano Concerto (performed by soloist Maurice Cole at the Bath Festival in 1930), a tone poem, and Scherzo for Orchestra.
+By the River in Spring (1950) is a substantial piece for flute and piano.

 His best known song cycles are Over the Rim of the Moon (1918–19) and Songs of the Countryside (1921–23).
 The first of these contains probably his most famous song, "The Ships of Arcady".
 All the texts in this song cycle were by the Irish war poet Francis Ledwidge, who was killed in action during World War I on 31 July 1917.
 Songs of the Countryside uses poems by various poets.
 The first song, "Sweet Chance, That Led My Steps Abroad" was a setting of W. H. Davies's 1914 poem "A Great Time".
 "The Piper" is a setting of Seumas O'Sullivan's famous poem of the same name.
 One of his popular songs is the Christmas carol The Little Road to Bethlehem, the words of which are by Margaret Rose.
 Other famous songs include "Money, O!" and "Why have you stolen my delight?" (see Bush, 1982).